skarfacegc/Gue/README.md

 Executes the shell command, returns a promise with the command's output.
 Shell command is a lodash template with `{{}}` as the tags.
 The Gluey.options object is passed to the lodash render.
-Allowing for variable substitution as seen in the example above with `{{files}}`
+This allows for variable substitution as seen in the example above with `{{files}}`

 **gluey.setOption('name','value')**